-7. How much are dues?
+7. How much are the dues?

 Dues vary from local to local.
-They include national dues established by the National Convention and local dues determined by the local union.
-After you've joined APWU by completing Form 1187, dues are automatically deducted from your paycheck.
-Your steward or local officer can tell you the cost of dues; they will, of course, appear on your pay stub.
+They include national dues established by the National Constitution and local dues determined by the local union.
+After you have joined the APWU, dues are automatically deducted from your paycheck.
+Your steward or local officer can tell you the amount of dues; they will, of course, appear on your pay stub.